10 More Awesome Mega Pokemon Cards

 The TCG contains multiple Mega Charizard options, my favorite being this rendition of Mega Charizard X. Characteristic of the Fire element, most Mega Charizards wield insanely strong attacks at the cost of losing HP or having odd energy requirements.
 X here can easily deal upwards of 200 with its attack's bonus effect without suffering such downsides, and if pressed into a corner, you can attach other energy types to it (since only one has to be Fire).

-For ever-increasing raw power, look no further than this classic dragon.
+For ever-increasing raw power, look no further than this classic and valued dragon.

 5. Mega Glalie